Wichtiger Hinweis

 Through their commitment, the tandems also motivate other people to stand up for their rights and advocate for their ideas and wishes in a self-determined way.
 SOBY remains in contact with the tandems and their networks after the training and supports their activities.
 In 2025, two more training courses are planned in Munich and a training weekend in Amberg.
 The MITTENdrin project is funded by Aktion Mensch and will run for three years.

-100 days before the Games, Special Olympics Bayern (SOBY) and the city of Erlangen held a press conference to provide a comprehensive outlook on the biggest inclusive sporting event of the year in Bavaria.
+100 days before the Games, Special Olympics Bavaria (SOBY) and the city of Erlangen held a press conference to provide a comprehensive outlook on the biggest inclusive sporting event of the year in Bavaria.
 The State Games for people with intellectual disabilities can announce a record number of participants:

 - 1,332 athletes